 Alcohol is also linked to mental health problems like depression and suicide in older adults.

-Medications taken by older adults are more likely to have serious interactions with alcohol and drugs, according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
-Many prescribed and over-the-counter medications and herbal products can interact negatively with alcohol.
-Medications and alcohol can interact even if they’re not taken at the same time.
+Medicines taken by older adults are more likely to have serious interactions with alcohol and drugs, according to the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
+Many prescribed and over-the-counter medicines and herbal products can interact negatively with alcohol.
+Medicines and alcohol can interact even if they’re not taken at the same time.
 That's because the drug may still be in your blood when you have a drink.

 1. Write down your reasons for cutting back.
 These might include wanting to improve your health or sleep better.
 Other reasons may be to improve relationships and to stay independent.